aws-samples/amazon-documentdb-samples/samples/change-streams/README.md

     * sns:Publish: this action is required for the lambda to publish exceptions to the topic.
     * secretsmanager:GetSecretValue: this action is required for the lambda to use the cluster credentials.

-    Additionally, the replication function needs the permissions required to publish events to each target.
+    Additionally, the streaming function needs the permissions required to publish events to each target.

 9. Within Cloud9, setup the solution variables
     1. Create a config file `touch change-streams-project/config.ini`
     2. Copy the contents of the cdk/config.ini in the newly created file.
     3. Replace the contents of the change_streams_project_stack.py with the file in this repo in cdk/change_streams_project_stack.py
-    4. In the change_streams_project_stack.py file uncomment the targets where events will be replicated
+    4. In the change_streams_project_stack.py file uncomment the targets where events will be streamed
     5. Fill the config.ini file with the variables of your environment
 10. Execute `cd change-streams-project/`
 11. Execute `source .env/bin/activate`
 12. Execute `cdk synth` to validate there are not errors
 13. Execute `cdk deploy`.
 Accept the changes that will be deploy.
 You can change the name of the CloudFormation Stack, in docdb-replication-builder/app.py

-Once deployed, replication functions will be run with the frequency set in the scheduling components.
+Once deployed, streaming functions will be run with the frequency set in the scheduling components.

 # Environment Varibles for targets
 When you set up a target, make sure Lambda can reach it and the role associated to the lambda has proper permissions (e.g. s3:PutObject).